 The United States is Malta’s second largest trading partner outside of the EU.
 Trade volume with the United States has been stable in recent years.
 Trade in U.S. goods is actually underreported, since many products are sold through European subsidiaries of U.S. companies.
 Direct production still accounts for more than one-third of Malta’s GDP.
 The contribution of the services sector, particularly tourism, financial services, and wholesale and retail trade, account for some 30 – 40 percent of GDP.
 Pre-pandemic, more than 2 million tourists visited Malta annually.

 The Country Commercial Guide (CCG) provides a comprehensive annual overview of Malta’s commercial environment through economic and market analysis and identifies the sectors which offer the best prospects for American exporters.

 Find U.S. Products and Companies

-If you are a Maltese company and are looking for new products to import or searching for U.S. companies for new business opportunities, please fill in and submit the following form, either by sending it to email@example.com or sending it via fax at number 2123-7790.
+If you are a Maltese company and are looking for new products to import or searching for U.S. companies for new business opportunities, please contact us with your interest by sending an email to email@example.com.
+We will be happy to assist you in your search.